bookofproofs/bookofproofs.github.io/_sources/history/20th-century/milner.md

 6. He formulated the Scattered Convergence theorem, which states that an arbitrary sequence of functions can be convergent if and only if it contains a convergent subsequence.
 7. He also contributed to the study of operator algebras and their applications to algebraic topology.

-Born 17 May1928, London, England.
+Born 17 May 1928, London, England.
 Died 20 July 1997, Calgary, Alberta, Canada.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Milner/)